 UPLs are calculated using a 1-of-2 retesting strategy to ensure comparisons are statistically powerful and to minimize the SWFPR.
 A 1-of-2 retesting strategy means that if one or more constituent concentrations in a compliance well are above their respective background concentration, a resample is collected to validate or invalidate the background concentration exceedance.
 According to the Unified Guidance, "A 1-of-m retesting plan implies that up to m groundwater measurements may have to be collected at each compliance well, including the initial observation and (m-1) possible resamples.
 For the test to be valid, all of these sample measurements need to be statistically independent" (EPA, 2009).
-Since detection and assessment monitoring frequency will be semi-annual, there will be enough time to collect one independent resample between sampling events if necessary.
+An independent resample may be collected between sampling events if necessary.

 The Unified Guidance defines when a well is in-compliance and out-of-compliance: "If the initial groundwater observation is in-bounds [in compliance with the designed standard], the test is complete and no resamples need to be collected.
 Only when the first concentration exceeds the UPL, does additional sampling come into play" (EPA, 2009).
 If all m samples (the initial sample plus m-1 resamples) exceed, then the well is considered out-of-compliance.
-If none of the (m-1) resamples exceed after the initial sample exceed after the initial sample exceeded, then the well can still be considered to be in-compliance (EPA, 2009).
+If none of the (m-1) resamples exceed after the initial sample exceeded, then the well can still be considered to be in-compliance (EPA, 2009).